nftstorage/NFT.Storage-Flagship-Preservation-Public-Good/README.md

 **Getting started is easy**
 Integrate, store, safeguard.
-Affordable, lasting protection for your NFTs in 3 simple steps
+Affordable, lasting protection for your NFTs in 3 simple steps:

   **1. Upload your data to IPFS**
 Upload your NFT data to IPFS, where it's content addressed and made available in hot storage.